united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/datavisualization.md

 6. Now click on the **UMH TimescaleDB** datasource in the **Select data source** dialogue.

-7. To access the data from your Unified Namespace you can use SQL queries.
+7. To access the data from your Unified Namespace in Grafana you can use SQL queries.
 To make this as easy as possible for you, the Management Console is generating these for you.
-The SQL query to each tag can be found in the **Tag Browser**.
-  In the **Tag Browser**, navigate to the desired tag, for this example we will use the **Pressure** and **Temperature** tag from the OPC UA simulator.
+Open the **Tag Browser** and navigate to the desired tag.
+You can find the query at the bottem of the page under **SQL Querry**.
+Make sure it is set to **Grafana** and then copy it.

-8. Once you have found the tag scroll down and copy the **SQL Querry**.
-Make sure it is set to **Grafana**.
-Back in Grafana you have to set the query to code.
-To do so click on **Code**.
-This option is located on the right side of the page, on the right side of the blue **Run query** button.
+8. Back in Grafana you have to set the query to code.
+To do so set the **Builder/Code** switch to **Code**.
+This option is located on the right side of the page, next to the blue **Run query** button.
+  Paste the copyed query from the Management Console in the text field.

+9. You can now click on the blue **Run query** button.
+If everything is set up correctly you should now see the data in a graph.

+10. There are many ways to customize the graph on the right side of the page, for example you can use different collors or chart styles.
+  Additionally, you can add queries at the bottem of the page, but for now this is enough.

   ---